CIS-UH/semester-project-Mjkhan9/weekly-logs/Week-02.md

-Week 2 — Notes (Homework 2)
+Week 2 Notes Homework 2
 Name: Mohammad Khan
 ID: 2245764
 Date: 09/18/25

-Homework 2 - Step 1 Assumptions and Estimation Approach
-Project name: Investment Portfolio Application
-Environment: Python 3 local machine
-No external APIs in this homework.
-Estimation uses simple person hours with a 25 percent contingency on tasks that are new to me.
-Durations assume 2-hour work blocks on weekdays.

-Homework 2 - Step 2 Work Breakdown Structure WBS
-1 Initiation and Requirements
-1.1 Review class slides and instructions
-1.2 Collect and refine user stories
-1.3 Define scope and constraints

-2 Design
-2.1 Data model for positions
-2.2 Function interfaces and I/O

-3 Implementation
-3.1 add_stock function
-3.2 add_bond function
-3.3 make_summary function
-3.4 make_text_report function
-3.5 Demo in main

-4 Validation and Testing
-4.1 Manual tests for valid inputs
-4.2 Manual tests for invalid inputs
-4.3 Sample data run and screenshots or logs

-5 Documentation
-5.1 Update README run steps
-5.2 Update SRS with FR and NFR
-5.3 Week 01 log update

-6 Project Management
-6.1 Schedule tracking and adjustments
-6.2 Final packaging and submission

-Homework 2 - Step 3 Activity List with Estimated hours
-A1 Review slides and assignment 2
-A2 Finalize 15 user stories and acceptance criteria 3
-A3 Scope and constraints write-up 1
-A4 Data model decisions 1
-A5 Plan function signatures 1
-A6 Implement add_stock 1
-A7 Implement add_bond 1.5
-A8 Implement make_summary 1
-A9 Implement make_text_report 1
-A10 Main demo script 0.5
-A11 Manual valid input tests 1
-A12 Manual invalid input tests 1
-A13 Sample run and save output 0.5
-A14 Update README 1
-A15 Update SRS 1
-A16 Update Week 01 notes 0.5
-A17 Schedule check and buffer 1
-A18 Package and submit 0.5
-Total estimated effort = 19.5 hours

-Homework 2 - Step 4 Dependencies
-A2 depends on A1
-A3 depends on A1
-A4 depends on A2 and A3
-A5 depends on A4
-A6 depends on A5
-A7 depends on A5
-A8 depends on A6 and A7
-A9 depends on A8
-A10 depends on A6 through A9
-A11 depends on A10
-A12 depends on A10
-A13 depends on A11 and A12
-A14 depends on A10 through A13
-A15 depends on A2 and A3 and A8
-A16 depends on A14 and A15
-A17 depends on A10 through A16
-A18 depends on A17

-Homework 2 - Step 5 Milestones
-M1 Requirements approved after A2 and A3
-M2 Core functions complete after A9
-M3 Demo run complete after A10
-M4 Testing complete after A13
-M5 Documentation complete after A16
-M6 Ready to submit after A18

-Homework 2 - Step 6 Schedule by Day
-Day 1 A1 A2 start 3 hours
-Day 2 A2 finish A3 A4 3 hours
-Day 3 A5 A6 2 hours
-Day 4 A7 A8 2.5 hours
-Day 5 A9 A10 1.5 hours
-Day 6 A11 A12 2 hours
-Day 7 A13 A14 1.5 hours
-Day 8 A15 A16 1.5 hours
-Day 9 A17 A18 1.5 hours
-Buffer: 1 hour spread across Days 6 to 9

-Homework 2 - Step 7 Risk Register summary
-R1 Underestimate coding time.
-Impact: slip functions not done on schedule.
-Response: add 25 percent buffer and cut optional formatting if needed.
-R2 Confusing acceptance tests.
-Impact: rework.
-Response: Review stories with class notes before coding.
-R3 Tool version issues.
-Impact: delays.
-Response: test on lab Python and avoid external packages.
-R4 Last-minute errors.
-Impact: submission quality.
-Response: finish one day early and use the buffer to fix issues.

-Homework 2 - Step 8 Sample Code Snippets
-Function to add a stock
-def add_stock(portfolio, ticker, quantity):
-    if not ticker or not ticker.strip():
-        raise ValueError("Please enter a ticker, like AAPL")
-    if quantity <= 0:
-        raise ValueError("Quantity must be positive")
-    t = ticker.strip().upper()
-    portfolio.append({"type": "STOCK", "ticker": t, "qty": float(quantity)})

-Function to add a bond
-def add_bond(portfolio, ticker, quantity, par, coupon):
-    if not ticker or not ticker.strip():
-        raise ValueError("Please enter a bond ticker or name")
-    if quantity <= 0:
-        raise ValueError("Quantity must be positive")
-    if par <= 0:
-        raise ValueError("Par must be positive")
-    if coupon < 0:
-        raise ValueError("Coupon must be non-negative")
-    t = ticker.strip().upper()
-    portfolio.append({
-        "type": "BOND",
-        "ticker": t,
-        "qty": float(quantity),
-        "par": float(par),
-        "coupon": float(coupon)
-    })

-Summary and report
-def make_summary(portfolio):
-    total = len(portfolio)
-    stocks = sum(1 for p in portfolio if p["type"] == "STOCK")
-    bonds = sum(1 for p in portfolio if p["type"] == "BOND")
-    return {
-        "total_items": total,
-        "stocks_only": stocks,
-        "bonds_only": bonds,
-        "positions": portfolio
-    }

-def make_text_report(portfolio):
-    lines = []
-    lines.append("Portfolio Report")
-    lines.append("-----------------")
-    if not portfolio:
-        lines.append("(empty)")
-        return "n".join(lines)
-    stock_count = sum(1 for p in portfolio if p["type"] == "STOCK")
-    bond_count = sum(1 for p in portfolio if p["type"] == "BOND")
-    lines.append(f"Positions: {len(portfolio)} | Stocks: {stock_count} | Bonds: {bond_count}")
-    lines.append("")
-    lines.append("Holdings:")
-    for p in portfolio:
-        if p["type"] == "STOCK":
-            lines.append(f"- STOCK  {p['ticker']:>6}  qty={p['qty']}")
-        else:
-            lines.append(f"- BOND   {p['ticker']:>6}  qty={p['qty']}  par={p.get('par', 0)}  coupon={p.get('coupon', 0)}")
-    return "n".join(lines)

-Demo
-if __name__ == "__main__":
-    data = []
-    add_stock(data, "AAPL", 5)
-    add_stock(data, "MSFT", 2)
-    add_bond(data, "US10Y", 3, 1000, 0.045)
-    print(make_summary(data))
-    print()
-    print(make_text_report(data))

-Homework 2 completion – step 9
-Submission Checklist
-Mohammad Khan 2245764 at the top of the documents
-SRS updated with FR and NFR, and user stories
-README updated with run steps
-Week 01 notes updated with delivered items
-Code runs with python3 and prints a summary and a report
+Homework 2 Step 1 Assumptions and Estimation Approach
+The project is called Investment Portfolio Application.
+The program will run on a local machine with Python 3 installed.
+No external libraries or APIs will be used in this homework.
+The estimation method is based on person hours with a twenty five percent contingency for tasks that are new to me.
+Durations are divided into two hour blocks on weekdays.

+Homework 2 Step 2 Work Breakdown Structure
+The initiation and requirements phase includes reviewing the slides and instructions, collecting and refining user stories, and defining the scope and constraints.
+The design phase includes making the data model for positions and defining the function interfaces.
+The implementation phase includes coding add stock, add bond, make summary, make text report, and writing a demo in the main function.
+The validation and testing phase includes running manual tests for valid inputs, running manual tests for invalid inputs, and saving a sample run with output.
+The documentation phase includes updating the README with run steps, updating the SRS with functional and non functional requirements, and updating the Week 1 log.
+The project management phase includes schedule tracking, adjustments, and packaging the project for submission.

+Homework 2 Step 3 Activity List with Estimated Hours
+Reviewing slides and assignment takes three hours.
+Finalizing user stories and acceptance criteria takes three hours.
+Writing scope and constraints takes one hour.
+Designing the data model takes one hour.
+Planning function signatures takes one hour.
+Coding add stock takes one hour.
+Coding add bond takes one and a half hours.
+Coding make summary takes one hour.
+Coding make text report takes one hour.
+Writing the demo takes half an hour.
+Running valid input tests takes one hour.
+Running invalid input tests takes one hour.
+Saving a sample run and output takes half an hour.
+Updating the README takes one hour.
+Updating the SRS takes one hour.
+Updating the Week 1 notes takes half an hour.
+Checking the schedule and buffer takes one hour.
+Packaging the final submission takes half an hour.
+The total estimated effort is nineteen and a half hours.

+Homework 2 Step 4 Dependencies
+Finalizing stories depends on reviewing the slides.
+Writing scope depends on completing stories.
+Designing the data model depends on stories and scope.
+Planning functions depends on the data model.
+Coding functions depends on planning.
+Testing depends on completing the demo.
+Documentation depends on finishing the tests.
+Final schedule check depends on documentation.
+Packaging depends on schedule checks.

+Homework 2 Step 5 Milestones
+Requirements are approved after stories and scope are complete.
+Core functions are complete after the text report is coded.
+The demo is complete after the program runs with example data.
+Testing is complete after running valid and invalid inputs.
+Documentation is complete after updating the README, the SRS, and the weekly log.
+The project is ready for submission after packaging is complete.

+Daily Tasks and Hours

+- Day 1: Review slides and begin writing user stories - 3.0 hours

+- Day 2: Complete user stories, write the project scope, and design the model - 3.0 hours

+- Day 3: Plan function signatures and code to add stock - 2.0 hours

+- Day 4: Code the functionality to add bonds and create a summary - 2.5 hours

+- Day 5: Develop a text report and prepare for the demo - 1.5 hours

+- Day 6: Conduct tests using valid and invalid input - 2.0 hours

+- Day 7: Save a sample run and update the README file - 1.5 hours

+- Day 8: Update the Software Requirements Specification (SRS) and weekly log - 1.5 hours

+- Day 9: Check the project schedule and prepare for submission packaging - 1.5 hours

+- Buffer: Buffer time allocated between Days 6 and 9 - 1.0 hour

+Homework 2 Step 7 Risk Register
+Risk one is underestimating coding time, which may cause incomplete functions.
+The response is to use the buffer and reduce optional formatting.
+Risk two is confusion with acceptance tests, which may lead to rework.
+The response is to review stories with class notes before coding.
+Risk three is version issues with Python, which may cause delays in work.
+The response is to test on lab machines and avoid external packages.
+Risk four is last-minute errors, which may lower submission quality.
+The response is to finish one day early and use the buffer to fix errors.

+Homework 2 Step 8 Sample Code Snippets
+The add stock function checks that the ticker is not empty and the quantity is positive.
+If valid, the ticker is saved in uppercase, and the quantity is stored as a float.
+The add bond function checks that the ticker is not empty, the quantity and par are positive, and the coupon is non-negative.
+If valid, the bond is saved in uppercase with numeric fields stored as floats.
+The make summary function counts total items, stocks, and bonds, and returns these counts with the positions.
+The make text report function prints a header and then lists the holdings.
+If the portfolio is empty, it prints empty.
+If the portfolio contains items, it lists each stock and bond, providing details.
+The demo script adds two stocks and one bond, then prints the summary and the text report.

+Homework 2 Step 9 Submission Checklist
+My name is Mohammad Khan, and my ID 2245764 is included at the top of the documents.
+The SRS is updated with requirements and user stories.
+The README is updated with run steps.
+The Week 1 notes are updated with what was delivered.
+The program runs in Python 3 and prints both a summary and a report.